 There are a lot of terrible diseases out there.
-Elephant man disease, prion disease, dying-of-old-age-at-11 disease.
-But if you want the creme-de-la-creme of human misery, you can't do better than depression.
-According to professor of biology and neurology, Robert Sapolsky, it's hands-down the worst disease you can get.
+Elephant man disease, prion disease, dying-of-old-age-at-eleven disease.
+But if you want the crème-de-la-crème of human misery, you can't do better than depression.

 What is Depression?

-According to Dr Robert Sapolsky, whose Stanford lecture on the biology of depression is the foundation of this article, "depression is a biochemical disorder with a genetic component and early experiential influences which means you can't enjoy sunsets anymore".
+"Depression is a biochemical disorder with a genetic component and early experiential influences which means you can't enjoy sunsets anymore. - Robert Sapolsky

-Take a disease like cancer.
-Even after facing their own mortality, cancer survivors often say things like "if I never had cancer, I would never have reconnected with my brother/sister/parent".
-They're able to see the silver lining of enduring adversity.
+Compare depression to another horrible and life-ruining disease like cancer.
+After facing their own mortality, cancer survivors often say things like "if not for the cancer, I would never have reconnected with my sibling".
+They're still able to see the silver lining through the adversity.

-This doesn't happen with depression.
-In its grip, you can be sharing a beautiful sunny day with your loved ones but the depression steals any possibility of enjoyment.
-Whatever the experience, your overwhelming reaction is fear, anxiety, hopelessness, or numbing ambivalence.
+This doesn't happen with major depressive disorder.
+In its grip, you can be sharing a beautiful sunny day with your loved ones, but depression steals any possibility of enjoyment.
+Whatever the experience, the overwhelming reaction is fear, anxiety, hopelessness, or numbing ambivalence.

-It's also a lingering disease, threatening you with relapse, so even after you've lifted yourself out of the depths of depression, you never feel completely free of it.
+Depression is also a lingering disease that threatens relapse, so even after you've escaped the depths of this hellhole, you never feel completely free.

 The Symptoms of Depression

 Take a quick scroll through the most common signs of depression.

 Anhedonia.
 The inability to feel pleasure.
 It's a hallmark of depression and is ultimately what makes it the worst disease imaginable.
 What's the point of living if you can never feel happy?